atrivialhero/atrivialhero.github.io/love.md

 ***Li'l Woody's***
 Honestly, the BEST burger I have ever had in my life was from this restaurant and it was called the Fig and Pig.
 You can also try their signature dipping sauce called "Crack" which is a tiny milkshake to dip your fries in.
 Check out <a href="http://lilwoodys.com" target="_blank">Li'l Woody's</a>.

+***BRGR***
+If the Fig and Pig from Li'l Woody's is the best burger I've ever had, this is the second best.
+In Pittsburgh, Pennsylvania, the BRGR Bar serves great gourmet burgers.
+The Button Buster or the King Salmon are excellent choices.
+See what else they got <a href="http://brgrpgh.com" target="_blank">here</a>.

 ***Eggslut***
 Awesome food from an unexpected source in downtown Los Angeles.
 If you like breakfast (and any person that doesn't is missing out) Eggslut serves some tasty sandwiches. <a href="http://www.eggslut.com/#about" target="_blank">Website</a> here.